 Daycare Abuse & Neglect Attorney

-Legal Ally and the law office of Adam T. Mandell holds negligent facilities accountable so your family can begin to heal.
+Legal Ally holds negligent facilities accountable so your family can begin to heal.

 Sending your child to daycare is never easy.
 For many parents, it's an emotional trade-off: leaving your bundle of joy with strangers for most of the day just to make ends meet.
 You do it out of financial necessity, hoping that the daycare staff will offer a safe, nurturing space.
 But what happens when that trust is shattered?